 The RDN can:

-- Suggest high-calorie, high-protein products as needed.
+- Suggest high-calorie, high-protein foods and beverages as needed.

 The RDN will track your child's growth and development, alerting you and the medical team if additional nutrition measures such as tube feeding are needed.
 Should these options be suggested, parents should know they carry risks and benefits.
 Be sure to discuss both with your medical team to make an informed choice.